Marcus Aurelius On Happiness & Having A Happy Life

 Dr. Sandip Roy

-It’s hard to imagine that the world’s most powerful ruler, Marcus Aurelius, found time to be happy during his turbulent reign.
-When he was warring against the Germanic tribes along the Danube border, a deadly plague ravaged Western Europe.
+• When he was warring against the Germanic tribes along the Danube border, a deadly plague ravaged Western Europe.

-Marcus wrote “Meditations” while on a military campaign.
+• Marcus wrote “Meditations” while on a military campaign.
 At the end of Book II, he mentions Carnuntum, a military base on the Danube (near modern Vienna).

-Another note at the end of Book I refers to “the River Gran, among the Quadi.”
+• Another note at the end of Book I refers to “the River Gran, among the Quadi.”
 The River Gran (today’s Hron River) is a Danube tributary that runs through Slovakia.

-“Meditations” is undoubtedly one of the best and most loved books for a modern Stoic.
+But, despite his internal and external struggles, he found happiness, as we see in his handwritten journal “Meditations”—one of the best and most loved books for a modern Stoic.

-He was clear on two points:
+Marcus was clear on two points about happiness in life:

 1. the requisites of a good life and a happy life are the same, and

-AI imagines Marcus Aurelius in a happy mood
+AI imagines a happy Marcus Aurelius

 Marcus Aurelius: Happiness Quotes: